craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu, click **Groups > Active groups**.

+1. Check that Project Team is present.

-1. Check that Ada is a member of the group and that Vera and Tia are not.
+1. Check that Ada is a member of the Research group and that Vera and Tia are not.